Application software: Killer application

 A killer application (killer app, coined in the late 1980s) is an application that is so popular that it causes demand for its host platform to increase.
 For example, VisiCalc was the first modern spreadsheet software for the Apple II and helped sell the then-new personal computers into offices.
 For the BlackBerry, it was its email software.

 Software suite

-As software suite consists of multiple applications bundled together.
+A software suite consists of multiple applications bundled together.
 They usually have related functions, features, and user interfaces, and may be able to interact with each other, e.g. open each other's files.
 Business applications often come in suites, e.g. Microsoft Office, LibreOffice and iWork, which bundle together a word processor, a spreadsheet, etc.; but suites exist for other purposes, e.g. graphics or music.